Crypto Wars: 2000s

-Export of cryptography from the UK
+Export of cryptography from Britain

-Until 1996, the UK government withheld export licenses from exporters unless they used weak ciphers or short keys, and generally discouraged practical public cryptography.
+Until 1996, the government of the United Kingdom withheld export licenses from exporters unless they used weak ciphers or short keys, and generally discouraged practical public cryptography.
 A debate about cryptography for the NHS brought this out in the open.

 Mobile phone signals

 Clipper chip

-The Clipper chip was a chipset for mobile phones made by the NSA in the 1990s, which implemented encryption with a backdoor for the US government.
-The US government tried to get phone manufacturers to adopt the chipset, but without success, and the program was finally defunct by 1996.
+The Clipper chip was designed for the NSA in the 1990s for secure landline phones, which implemented encryption with an announced backdoor for the U.S. government.
+The U.S. government tried to get manufacturers to adopt the chip, but without success.
+Meanwhile, much stronger software encryption became available worldwide.
+Academics also demonstrated fatal flaws in the chip's backdoor protocol.
+The effort was finally abandoned by 1996.

 A5/1 (GSM encryption)

 A5/1 is a stream cipher used to provide over-the-air communication privacy in the GSM cellular telephone standard.

 Security researcher Ross Anderson reported in 1994 that "there was a terrific row between the NATO signal intelligence agencies in the mid-1980s over whether GSM encryption should be strong or not.
 The Germans said it should be, as they shared a long border with the Warsaw Pact; but the other countries didn't feel this way, and the algorithm as now fielded is a French design."

 According to professor Jan Arild Audestad, at the standardization process which started in 1982, A5/1 was originally proposed to have a key length of 128 bits.
 At that time, 128 bits was projected to be secure for at least 15 years.
 It is now estimated that 128 bits would in fact also still be secure as of 2014.
 Audestad, Peter van der Arend, and Thomas Haug say that the British insisted on weaker encryption, with Haug saying he was told by the British delegate that this was to allow the British secret service to eavesdrop more easily.
 The British proposed a key length of 48 bits, while the West Germans wanted stronger encryption to protect against East German spying, so the compromise became a key length of 56 bits.
 In general, a key of length 56 is $2^{128-56}=2^{72} \approx 4.7 \times 10^{21}$ times easier to break than a key of length 128.